Can you fix sleep apnea without a CPAP machine?

 Sleep apnea is a sleep disorder.
 It's characterized by repeated interruptions in breathing during sleep.

-These interruptions can lead to a drop in blood oxygen levels.
-This triggers your brain to briefly wake you up to restart breathing.
-The result is fragmented, poor-quality sleep.
+These interruptions can lead to a drop in blood oxygen levels, which triggers the brain to wake you up to restart breathing briefly.
+The result could be more cohesive, better-quality sleep.

-CPAP machines are often prescribed for sleep apnea treatment.
-They work by delivering a constant stream of air to keep your airway open.
+CPAP machines are often prescribed for treating sleep apnea.
+They deliver a constant stream of air to keep the airway open.
 However, not everyone can tolerate CPAP.

 Some people find the mask uncomfortable or claustrophobic.
-Others struggle with dry mouth, nasal congestion, or skin irritation.
-These issues can make it hard to stick with CPAP therapy.
+Others struggle with dry mouth, nasal congestion, or skin irritation, which can make it difficult to continue with CPAP therapy.

 Lifestyle Changes as a Foundation for Treatment

-Lifestyle changes can play a crucial role in managing sleep apnea.
+Lifestyle changes can be crucial in managing sleep apnea.
 They can improve symptoms and sometimes even resolve the condition.

 Weight loss is often recommended for overweight or obese individuals.
 Excess weight can contribute to throat narrowing and increase the risk of airway collapse.